 Think of the services you know.
 Does this ring true?
 Look at our analysis of the highlighted study and of the other studies cited in the commentary on that study.
 Are they strong enough to support these implications?
 After all, a service can have a “clear mission and programme”, but both may misguided, or at least, believed to be so by some observers.
 Does this matter as long as to staff and patients, the programme is convincing, and provides structure, clarity and hope?
 Note that in a US seminal study, it was not scientific understandings of addiction which seemed to underpin these positive qualities, but a strong belief in the 12-step model developed outside scientific circles.
-However, in being able to foster coherent and effective treatment organisations, the 12-step model is not unique: a companion study found that having a strong orientation to a distinct treatment philosophy was important, but also that “the strength of an orientation is more important [than] the particular theory underlying that orientation”.
+However, in being able to foster coherent and effective treatment organisations, the 12-step model is not unique: a companion study found that a strong orientation to a distinct treatment philosophy was positively associated with patient participation and outcomes, and that “the strength of an orientation is more important [than] the particular theory underlying that orientation”.

 Dimensions of organisational culture described above seem important, but do they trump specific performance-enhancing procedures?
 Perhaps the most important thing is not for an agency to understand, respect and support staff, but to incentivise them to achieve/do what the agency wants them to achieve/do, whether or not they feel understood and involved – as with Scottish GPs incentivised to offer brief interventions.

-Given the concern over patient welfare to be expected of helping professionals – and the concern over their own management-observed performance to be expected of any employee – it may be enough to let clinical staff know when their patients are not doing well and suggest remedial action, as in a study of US substance use therapy centres (discussion in cell C4).
+Given the concern over patient welfare to be expected of helping professionals – and the concern over their own management-observed performance to be expected of any employee – it may be enough to let clinical staff know when their patients are not doing well and suggest remedial action, as in a study of three US substance use therapy centres discussed in cell C4.

-Can such procedures work well whatever the organisational culture, or will they only be implemented and effective in conducive environments?
-In this same study, of the three centres, the feedback system worked only at one, being strongly associated there with improved psychosocial functioning among patients whose counsellors had been warned these patients were not doing well.
+Can such procedures work well, whatever the organisational culture, or will they only be implemented and effective in conducive environments?
+In the US study, of the three centres, the feedback system worked only at one, being strongly associated there with improved psychosocial functioning among patients whose counsellors had been warned they were not doing well.
 At the other two centres, there was virtually no such relationship.

 In similar research by the same authors among a larger sample of services, features of the organisation including staff perceptions of being able to influence other workers, trust and cooperation among staff, and management’s openness to communication from staff, were related to a centre’s average drug/alcohol use outcomes, and also to the average strength of the therapeutic relationship between patients and counsellors as perceived by the patient.
 It seems that in these kinds of services, whether routine care, or specific improvements like the feedback system, work well depend partly on organisational features.